Francesco-Rossi/my-green-space/README.md

 The app uses the **Riverpod** library for state management.
 User data is stored in **Supabase**, an online relational database.
 Supabase's storage feature is also used to save user-uploaded plant photos.
 For managing the local state — specifically the to-do list — the **shared_preferences** package is utilized.

- ## Homepage and navigation between different pages
+ ## Homepage and Navigation Between Different Pages

 The homepage displays a preview of some random plants from the catalog as well as a selection of plants from the user’s personal garden.
 By tapping on a specific plant card, the user can navigate to the detailed page of that plant—either from the garden or the catalog.
 Additionally, the homepage shows the user's to-do list, which is stored locally using the `shared_preferences` package.